The Benefits of Eating White Folks by Leslie T. Grover, Spring 2022

 Natasha Gordon-Chipembere, PhD, is a professor of African Diasporic literature.
 She is the author of Representation and Black Womanhood: The Legacy of Sarah Baartman (Palgrave), and her writing has been published in Essence Magazine and in Tico Times as the monthly series “Musings from An Afro-Costa Rican.”
 She is a senior co-editor with Dr. Eduardo Paulino of the AfroLatin@ Diasporas book series from Palgrave, where they prioritize the voices of emerging Afro-Latin@ scholars.
 Her current writing focuses on slavery and the legacy of Afro-descendants in Latin America.

 Gordon-Chipembere is the founder and host of the annual Tengo Sed Writing Retreats in Costa Rica, an exclusive weeklong gathering of global BIPOC writers in Costa Rica.
-She was born in New York to Costa Rican/Panamanian parents and moved to Costa Rica seven years ago with her husband, and two children.
+She was born in New York to Costa Rican/Panamanian parents and moved to Costa Rica eight years ago with her husband and two children.